amaralani/finology-scraper/README.md

 * Saved/printed products must be unique.

 ### Implementation
-There are two implementations provided in this repository: Synchronously and Asynchronously.
+There are two implementations provided in this repository on two branches: [Synchronously](https://github.com/amaralani/finology-scraper) (<code>main</code> branch) and [Asynchronously](https://github.com/amaralani/finology-scraper/tree/async).

+The async way was my first idea, but since sometimes the test application became unresponsive under load, I decided to add the sync solution as main.
+This should be said that the solution using Spring Application Events could be implemented synchronously too.

 Both of the implementations use :
 * Spring Boot